 An extract from the ancient tree species native to China, Ginkgo biloba is another herb commonly seen in traditional Chinese medicine.
 It's typically used as a remedy for depression, sexual dysfunction, and other ailments because of its ability to increase blood flow—which is a major reason it makes a worthy aphrodisiac.

 Like all aphrodisiacs, conclusions on whether Ginkgo truly benefits sexual health are mixed.
-But clinical studies that link the herb to improved sexual health show that it increases nitric oxide levels in blood, which is one of the keys to achieving and maintaining an erection.
+But clinical studies18 that link the herb to improved sexual health show that it increases nitric oxide levels in blood, which is one of the keys to achieving and maintaining an erection.
 For people with vaginas, this herb's ability to stimulate blood flow means it may potentially help with increased vaginal arousal, pleasure, and orgasms.

 Sometimes called "herbal Viagra," Yohimbe is a West African herb that's found in the bark of yohim trees.
-For centuries, this herbal aphrodisiac has been considered one of the best ways to naturally enhance sexual performance, and some studies have found it useful in supporting healthy erections.
+For centuries, this herbal aphrodisiac has been considered one of the best ways to naturally enhance sexual performance, and some studies have found it useful in supporting healthy erections19.

 How does this herb work?
 Yohimbe stimulates spinal nerve centers and blocks the receptors in your body that prohibit erections (alpha-2 adrenergic receptors).
-Evidence is limited on its effectiveness, so take caution with this aphrodisiac before jumping right in, and be wary of its known side effects, such as anxiety, weakness, overstimulation, and hallucinations.
+Evidence is limited on its effectiveness, so take caution with this aphrodisiac before jumping right in, and be wary of its known side effects20, such as anxiety, weakness, overstimulation, and hallucinations.

 A wild shrub native to South and Central America, Texas, Mexico, and the Caribbean, dried Damiana leaves have long been used as an aphrodisiac to improve sexual response.
 It's also said to have hormone-balancing benefits.